 What Is 10DLC?

 10DLC stands for 10-Digit Long Code.
-It is the standard 10-digit phone number format (e.g., 555-867-5309) that businesses use to send Application-to-Person (A2P) text messages at scale in the United States.
+It is the standard 10-digit phone number format (for example, 555-867-5309) that businesses use to send Application-to-Person (A2P) text messages at scale in the United States.

 Before 10DLC, businesses had two SMS sending options: short codes (5 or 6 digit numbers, expensive and slow to provision) and unregistered long codes (regular 10-digit numbers used without carrier approval, increasingly filtered as spam).
-The 10DLC framework — launched by major US carriers in 2021 and reaching full enforcement in 2023 — created a formal registration and vetting system for long code messaging.
+The 10DLC framework, launched by major US carriers in 2021 and reaching full enforcement in 2023, created a formal registration and vetting system for long code messaging.

 The governing body is The Campaign Registry (TCR), a third-party entity that manages brand and campaign registrations on behalf of carriers including AT&T, Verizon, and T-Mobile.
 Every business that wants to send A2P messages from a 10-digit number must register through TCR before sending.